 For me, it's clear: WordStar offers a more productive approach at its most fundamental design level than does its competition.

 Robert J. Sawyer, a former sysop of CompuServe's WordStar Forum, won the Science Fiction and Fantasy Writers of America's Nebula Award for Best Novel of 1995, and the World Science Fiction Society's Hugo Award for Best Novel of 2003.
-He is the author of the novels Golden Fleece, Far-Seer, Fossil Hunter, Foreigner, End of an Era, The Terminal Experiment, Starplex, Frameshift, Illegal Alien, Factoring Humanity, FlashForward, Calculating God, Hominids, Humans, Hybrids, Mindscan, Rollback, Wake, and Watch.
-The ABC TV series FlashForward is based on his novel of the same name.
+He is the author of 25 novels, all written with WordStar: Golden Fleece, Far-Seer, Fossil Hunter, Foreigner, End of an Era, The Terminal Experiment, Starplex, Frameshift, Illegal Alien, Factoring Humanity, FlashForward, Calculating God, Hominids, Humans, Hybrids, Mindscan, Rollback, Wake, Watch, Wonder, Triggers, Red Planet Blues, Quantum Night, The Oppenheimer Alternative, and The Downloaded.
+The ABC TV series FlashForward was based on his novel of the same name.

 Rob's system for getting WordStar 7.0 to preview pages at high resolution with any graphics card